Belligerent Trump debate performance stokes fears among Republicans about November

 Rep. Tim Ryan (D-Ohio), a Biden ally, said Biden “was calm and mature and kept it together in the midst of Trump doing everything he can to take an ax to one of the great rituals of our democracy. . . .
 Trump is just outrageous.
 It’s like trying to debate a drunk gorilla that’s just going crazy.”

 Biden’s campaign said it raised $3.8 million between 10 p.m. and 11 p.m. on Tuesday, breaking its single-hour online fundraising record.
-It also quickly added a new black T-shirt to its online store, featuring an image of Trump and one of Biden’s stinging question during the debate: “Will you shut up, man?”
+It also quickly added a new black T-shirt to its online store, featuring an image of Trump and one of Biden’s stinging questions during the debate: “Will you shut up, man?”

 Biden campaign advisers said repeatedly in the aftermath of the first debate that he would attend the next two debates, tamping down speculation stoked by past comments made by House Speaker Nancy Pelosi (D-Calif.) and others that he should not engage with Trump.
 But Biden’s advisers expressed frustration with how parts of the debate were conducted, and they have expressed those views with the Commission on Presidential Debates about potential changes to the rules and format before the Oct.
 15 debate in Miami.